patrickcyubahiro/patrickcyubahiro/README.md

 et cetera et cetera:

 - 🔭  Exploring chatbots, automation, websites, systems, low level APIs, apps.
-- 👯  Looking to collaborate on interesting projects that push the limits.
+- 👯  Looking to collaborate on interesting projects that push the limits and any other that sounds cool.
 - 💬  Ask me about Full-stack Web and software Development, Technical Writing, Javascript, PHP, C++ and tech related ideas.
 - 📫  Write to: ampatrickcyubahiro@gmail.com.
 - 👀 Pronouns: He/Him.